ooaklee/ghatd/docs/how-to/web-push/runbook.md

 ## 3. Verify the Notifier Is Wired

-Start the host application with the env vars set.
+Start the host application with its notifier configuration set.
 Check the **notifier config** endpoint to confirm the server is advertising Web Push:

 ```bash
 # This route is authenticated because it is under /me.